 - 1. In-depth description of the place/space, including structures, landscape elements, natural or man-made objects, the "feeling" of the place, etc. - 2.
 IF YOUR SITE IS SAFE TO SOCIALLY DISTANCE, AND THERE ARE OTHER PEOPLE THERE: Observe and note descriptions of the people, including demographics, comportment and dress, interactions amongst people, expressions of emotions or moods, etc. - 3.
 IF YOU CHOOSE A SITE WHERE THERE ARE NO OTHER PEOPLE: Closely observe the environment, paying attention to the ways that plants, insects, and/or animals interact within the space; the topography of the space; how "culture" and "nature" interact, etc. - 4.
-Use the anthropological concept of "culture" as described in the lesson content and the text to discuss the cultural function, significance, or meaning(s) of this space/place.
-To do this well, you must first describe/define the concept of culture itself. - 5.
-Reflections on your experience of this activity-Did you interact with your environment or did you mostly only observe?
+Use the anthropological concept of "culture" as described in the lesson content and the text, with particular attention to the "attributes" of culture, to discuss the cultural function, significance, or meaning(s) of this space/place.
+To do this well, you must first describe the relevant attribute(s).

+5. Reflections on your experience of this activity-Did you interact with your environment or did you mostly only observe?
+What did you learn about this space/place seeing it from an anthropological point of view?
 Did it seem strange to be an observer?
 Why or why not?